CMSDAS/root-short-exercise/_episodes/13-analysis-plot.md

 {: .challenge}

 > ## Investigate the output!
 > The Python script generates for each variable a `png` and `pdf` image file, which can be viewed with a program of your choice.
-Only two example outputs are shown below, but you can investigate 34 of such plots after you have run the script!
+Only two example outputs are shown below, the visible mass of the di-tau system and the pseudorapidity distribution of the tau, but you can investigate 34 of such plots after you have run the script!
 {: .challenge}

 <div class="row">